Ultrasound Scan at 9 Weeks of Pregnancy

 - What Will You See on the Scan at the Ninth Week of Your Pregnancy?

-- What Does Having an Empty Yolk Sac Mean During the 9th Week Ultrasound Scan?
+- What Does It Mean to Have an Empty Yolk Sac During the 9th Week of Pregnancy?

 - What If Some Abnormalities Are Discovered in the Scan?

 Congratulations!
 You’ve reached the third month of your pregnancy.
 Two months have passed and now you must be used to the feeling of being pregnant.
-Well, you can’t feel your baby now, but that tiny one will soon start making small movements.
+Well, you can’t feel your baby now, but that tiny one will soon start making small movements (though you may not be able to feel them).
 No doubt, you must be curious to know everything you can about your baby.
 In your ninth week of pregnancy, your doctor will recommend an ultrasound to know the size of your growing baby.
 In the ultrasound scan, you will get to see a tiny blob with a heartbeat in your uterus which will eventually grow to become your baby.
 Read on to know more about 9-week ultrasound scan.

 Why Should You Have an Ultrasound at 9 Weeks?

 The first ultrasound scan which will be conducted is called dating and viability scan.
-It is done to check the following.
+This scan is performed for the following purposes.

 - To check whether the baby is in the right position inside the uterus or not.